PiotrCiechanowski/Robot_Fight-Fantom/README.md

  I used arduino nano, to control robot.
 There is two motors 12v and two motor control BTS7960 43A.
 All this thinks are on the electronic schematic.
  - Weight: 4.9kg;
  - Dimensions: 32.5cm x 32.5cm x 9.3cm

+## Technologies
+Project is created with:
+* C/C++

+## Setup
+To run this project, install arduino ide to upload code to arduino nano.